pathakgulab/jenkinswebsite/IntelliPaat_Assignments.md

 # IntelliPaat_Assignments
-This repository is realted to IntelliPaat Assignments
+This repository is realted to IntelliPaat Assignments.